Do You Need to Change Your Swimming Pool Sand?

 This might be a question you are asking yourself if your sand filter is not filtering the swimming pool water correctly.

-If you were to use regular sand in the filter, then you might destroy the filter.
+If you were to use regular sand in the filter, it might destroy the filter.

 Installing a Sand Filter